ArmynC/ArminC-Windows-Debloat/README.md

 If you are done with it, now you should prepare the operating system.

 ##### The browser
-The first thing on the list is to try and change the browser. **[Firefox](https://www.mozilla.org/en-US/firefox/developer/)** is the most optimal variant, even for *extension capabilities*.
+The first thing on the list is to try and change the browser. **[Zen](https://github.com/zen-browser/desktop)** or unforked **[Firefox](https://www.mozilla.org/en-US/firefox/developer/)** are the most optimal variants, even speaking of *extension capabilities*.
 About that, see my [uBlock Settings](https://github.com/ArmynC/ArminC-uBlock-Settings).
 Check other extensions too.

 ##### Other apps
 Next, for all the other steps, you'll need a file archiver.
-[7-Zip](https://www.7-zip.org/)/[NanaZip](https://github.com/M2Team/NanaZip) or even [PeaZip](https://peazip.github.io/) are along the best ones; these are even *open-source*.
+[NanaZip](https://github.com/M2Team/NanaZip), unforked [7-Zip](https://www.7-zip.org/)/ or even [PeaZip](https://peazip.github.io/) should do it.
+These are *open-source*.

 For peace of mind, it is a good habit to **install an antivirus**.
 Depending on your Windows image, the default one, **Defender** should be good enough.
 In other considerations, it may be removed, disabled, or not working at all.
 As options there are [Kaspersky Security Cloud (Free)](https://www.kaspersky.com/free-antivirus") or even [BitDefender (Free)](https://www.bitdefender.com/solutions/free.html).
 Kaspersky has almost nearly protection module of its premium counterpart, and it is intelligent enough to **disable itself when resources are required**, such as during gaming.